How to Browse Anonymously with Multilogin?

 How it works for you:

-2. Residential proxies included in every plan
+2. Residential and Mobile proxies included in every plan

-Using the same IP for many accounts is a quick way to get noticed.
-Multilogin gives you access to 30 million+ high-quality residential IPs free for users, so each profile can use a different, clean location without extra setup.
+Using the same IP across many accounts is one of the quickest ways to get noticed.
+Multilogin includes access to 30M+ residential and mobile proxies across 150+ countries in every plan, so each profile gets a different, clean location without extra setup.

 How it works for you:

-• Geo-match: pick an IP that matches the profile’s claimed location and timezone.
+• Geo-match: pick an IP that matches the profile’s claimed location and timezone

-• Fewer network flags: residential IPs behave like real home connections, not data-center traffic.
+• Fewer network flags: residential IPs behave like real home connections, not data-center traffic

-3. Efficient profile management
+3. Efficient profile management, across browser and mobile

 How it works for you: